EthereumNetwork/guide-website/README.md

 ## Setup to run / test it yourself

-Prerequisites: NodeJS, MongoDB, Ethereum node, deepstream server and a .env file talk to Michael if you need help setting it up
+Prerequisites: NodeJS, nodemon, MongoDB, Ethereum node, deepstream server and a .env file.
+Talk to Michael if you need help setting it up

 ``` bash
 # install dependencies